Get money-saving tips in your inbox.

 Like in Ontario, there is optional coverage available for you can add to a basic Alberta auto policy.
 Commonly known as “Section C” or “Physical Damage Coverage”, these include collision and comprehensive – coverage types you must ask your broker or insurer to include in your policy if you want them.

-• Collision or Upset coverage.
-Collision coverage pays for damages to your vehicle if you are at-fault for an accident with another car, streetlight, road sign or another stationary object, or if you are the victim of a hit-and-run.
-A deductible applies if it is ruled you are at fault for a collision or if you file a hit-and-run claim.
+Collision or upset coverage.
+Collision coverage pays for damages to your vehicle if you are at-fault for an accident with another car, streetlight, road sign or other stationary object, or if you are the victim of a hit-and-run.
+A deductible applies if it is ruled you are at fault for a collision, or if you file a hit-and-run claim.
 As in Ontario, an at-fault collision will remain on your driving record for up to six years, and it will have an impact on the price you pay for insurance at renewal time.

-• Comprehensive coverage.
-Comprehensive coverage protects your vehicle against damages unrelated to an accident, such as theft, vandalism, or natural disasters.
+Comprehensive coverage.
+Comprehensive coverage protects your vehicle against damage unrelated to an accident, such as theft, vandalism, or natural disasters.
 Generally, filing a comprehensive claim does not affect your premium.

 Alberta Car Insurance_Basic_Optional_Infographic2.jpg